Important Update Regarding I-Fest 2020

 I-Fest is an annual celebration that promotes cultural awareness, appreciation and understanding through music, food, crafts, demonstrations and entertainment from all corners of the globe.
 I-Fest is an event open to the U.N.C.G. family and the general public during which you, your families and friends can come to experience and learn about the diverse world we live in.
 Come explore as I-Fest brings the world to you!As an I-Fest visitor you’ll be able to see, hear, smell and taste various cultures from around the planet!
 Whether you’re curious about life beyond our shores, or curious about the people down the street, I-Fest is a kaleidoscope of culture that brings all people together.
 At I-Fest you’ll discover a “global village” of cultural booths accompanied by live entertainment throughout the festival.
 Best of all, parking and entry are FREE!

 I-Fest is made special by the university and community members who participate each year.
-There are several ways that you can get involved in this year’s I-Fest:
+There are several ways that you can get involved in I-Fest:

 For more information, please see the “Participate” tab below.